 It is also important to remember that disposable diapers mask any odors so if you are new to cloth diapering, what you are smelling might simply be the actual smell of pee and poop.
 In order to solve the cloth diaper stink problem, it's important to find out the source or the cause of the problem is.

 Remember, cloth diapers that smell fresh out of the dryer and diapers that do not smell of stale urine when freshly peed in means you are actually smelling the urea from the pee, there is nothing wrong with the diaper.
 If diapers only smell of ammonia odors, or “strong urine” odors is in the pail after a few days may also mean the diaper is fine, it is just the urine smell left behind.
-It's when the diaper smells immediately after baby pees or if it smells like ammonia (pee) out of the drier that you have a problem.
+It's when the diaper smells immediately after baby pees or if it smells like ammonia (pee) or "fishy" out of the drier that you have a problem.

 Tips for Preventing Ammonia & Stinky Diapers:

-• Pre-rinse your diapers.
+- Pre-rinse your diapers.
 As soon as you remove the diaper from your baby send the inserts for a little swim in the toilet (sink or basin), or use a diaper sprayer and pre-rinse the urine out of the fabric.
 This will wash out most of the urea and prevent ammonia from taking over your diaper pail.

-• Good wash routine.
+- Good wash routine.
 Follow our simple washing instructions, use enough detergent, use the right amount of water, and a recommended detergent to avoid stinky diapers.
 Finding that perfect routine for you might take some time.

-• Rockin' Green Funk Rock and RLR can all be used to help fight the stubborn stinks that you may be smelling in your diapers.
+- Rockin' Green Funk Rock and RLR can all be used to help fight the stubborn stinks that you may be smelling in your diapers.
 Follow the package instructions when using these products.

-• Wash your cloth diapers often.
+- Wash your cloth diapers often.
 If you wait to wash your cloth diapers over three days, you may be playing with fire when it comes to Ammonia, especially in hot or humid environments.
 Remember that bacteria reproduces quickly and waiting to wash may cause stink, ammonia, or even mold issues.
 Your diapers are a long term investment that can last for multiple children so take care of them by washing them properly!

 Ammonia and Bacteria